 In the gym, resistance is visible.
 You measure it in pounds or kilograms.
 It’s an objective measure of the force pressing against you.
 Week after week, you overcome greater resistance, which improves your strength and stamina.

-In life, resistance is subjective.
+In life, resistance (or struggle) is subjective.
 Your perception determines the force of the resistance.

 Resistance shows itself when the desires and expectations of your boss, spouse, kids, customers, even the server at a restaurant, conflict with yours.